-Kenosha Teen Released from Jail, Will Be Home for Thanksgiving
+Kenosha Teen Jail Release: Home for Thanksgiving

 Martel Lee, the Kenosha teen whose sexual assault conviction was set aside by a judge last week, was released from jail Tuesday morning, pending a possible second trial.
 His release on a $10,000 signature bond was ordered by Judge Gerad Dougvillo.